Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.15 (2011-08-23)

+* Fixed a problem that caused a javascript error when a table header cell doesn't have a class name.

 #### Version 2.0.14 (2011-08-22)

 * Reverted the changes made in 2.0.13 and added checks to prevent errors.